 - On Ubuntu/Debian, it’s usually

-. - If you use VestaCP with PHP-FPM configured to use the same user as the account owner (e.g.
+www-data.
+On CentOS, it’s typicallyapache. - If you use VestaCP with PHP-FPM configured to use the same user as the account owner (e.g.

 - On Ubuntu/Debian, it’s usually